-The steering committee immediately greenlit the project, allocating one million dollars to develop and market the comprehensive landlord insurance product.
+The steering committee immediately greenlit the project, allocating $1 million to develop and market the comprehensive landlord insurance product.

-Luke spent $6,000 from his $100,000 budget to come up with a concept that could boost annual revenue by 10%—an increase of $15 to 20 million.
-Following a nine-month development process, the product is due to go live in Victoria this summer, then will be scaled to the rest of Australia.
+Luke spent $6,000 from his $100,000 budget to come up with a concept that could boost annual revenue by 10% — an increase of $15 million to $20 million.
+Following a nine-month development process, the product was due to go live in Victoria, then scaled to the rest of Australia.

 He’s also taken a lot of his Lean Startup learnings back to his day job.
 “I’ve changed the way I put proposals forward,” says Luke.
 “I challenge my team on what they can do to validate their hypotheses before moving forward.
 It protects our investments and gives weight to our proposal.